-‘’Someone must have been telling lies about Joseph K., for without having done anything wrong he was arrested one fine morning.” – In The Trial, Franz Kafta wrote about a bureaucratic trial whose obscure contours are so incomprehensible and ambiguous, that its main character is overwhelmed by a feeling of latent surprise and total helplessness.
+“Someone must have been telling lies about Joseph K., for without having done anything wrong he was arrested one fine morning.” – in The Trial, Franz Kafta wrote about a bureaucratic trial whose obscure contours are so incomprehensible and ambiguous, that its main character is overwhelmed by a feeling of latent surprise and total helplessness.
 A similar Kafkaesque absurdity stormed the democratic movement of Hong Kong on June 30, 2020, when the National Security Law (NSL) was promulgated by the Chinese Standing Committee of the National People’s Congress, instead of being done by the Legislative Council of Hong Kong.
-The goal of the decision announced by Beijing was to restore order and security of this special administrative region (SAR), in addition to maintaining sovereignty in the territory, after months of pro-democracy protests that in some instances resorted to violence and property destruction.
+The goal of the decision announced by Beijing was to restore order and security on this special administrative region (SAR), in addition to maintaining sovereignty in the territory, after months of pro-democracy protests that in some instances resorted to violence and property destruction.
 This former British colony (1841 to 1997) represents until today – alongside with Taiwan, Japan and South Korea -, the cultural and political border in the Pacific between the West and the People’s Republic of China (PRC).
-However, despite consistently mentioning in official communications the importance of the fundamental principle “one country, two systems”, proposition of the Sino-British Joint Declaration, this law represents an authoritarian drift that respects neither the Declaration nor the Basic Law of the SAR (its mini Constitution).
-NSL arises in a pandemic and economic insecurity context, in which restoring order and security are easily invoked as the necessary solution.
+However, despite the PRC consistently mentioning in official communications the importance of the fundamental principle “one country, two systems” of the Sino-British Joint Declaration, the NSL represents an authoritarian drift that respects neither the Declaration nor the Basic Law of the SAR (its mini Constitution).
+This law arises in the midst of a pandemic and economic insecurity context, in which restoring order and security are easily invoked as the necessary solution.

 In politics, its consequences include the prohibition of anti- Beijing demonstrations, such as chants and slogans in favor of Hong Kong’s independence, and the display of pro-independence flags – subversion violations of the law that, at most, result in a life sentence.
 As an example, in August 2020, at the time of an annual vigil to remember the victims of the Tianmen Square massacre (1989), more than 20 activists were arrested when they violated their ban and to circumvent these prohibitions, some protesters displayed blank placards.
 Ironically, the NSL also allows, in some cases, the extradition of defendants to the continent, implementing the legislative changes that initially motivated the 2019 protests.
 Finally, more than 90 people have already been arrested for political reasons – 53 activists and politicians, for having participated in the organization of a primary election, which they did not know was illegal; 11 were arrested for “helping fugitives”, although outside NSL jurisdiction; for political officials, it has become an obligation to declare that Hong Kong is part of the PRC; the parliamentary elections scheduled for September 2020 were postponed due to the pandemic and, in November 2020, in a measure directly imposed by Beijing, 4 pro-democracy LEGCO members were dismissed for not being sufficiently patriotic, and 1 member of the opposition resigned in solidarity.
 The Demosisto party, founded on the pro-democracy protests, was also immediately dissolved by its members, since under NSL it became illegal.
 Some of its famous members, such as Joshua Wong and Agnes Chow, were sentenced to nearly a year in prison for their organization and participation in an illegal demonstration.
 Nathan Law, another former member of that party, escaped to the UK for fear of retribution, taking advantage of the UK’s special measures to welcome dissidents.
 Chow had already been arrested in August 2020 for collusion with foreign forces and the widespread implementation of the law led Wong and Law to fear ambiguity in its interpretation and implementation.